bruceharris/grunt-create-test-files/README.md

 * `filename` filename, without path, of file under test
 * `name` filename, without path, with `*.js` suffix truncated, of file under test
 * `capitalizedName` same as `name` with uppercase first character
+* `camelizedName` similar to `name`, but with dashes and underscores stripped and converted to camelCase
+* `capitalizedCamelizedName` same as `camelizedName` with uppercase first character

 Note, you may use these [sample templates](https://github.com/bruceharris/grunt-create-test-files/tree/master/sample_templates) (please issue a pull request to contribute your own).